-In January 2019, we entered into a research services, license and collaboration agreement, or the Ono Agreement, with Ono Pharmaceutical Company Ltd., or Ono, pursuant to which we and Ono have agreed to collaborate in the research of potential product candidates targeting Pol θ and the development of our small molecule Pol θ inhibitor program.
+In January 2019, we entered into a research services, license and collaboration agreement, or the Ono Agreement, with Ono Pharmaceutical Company Ltd., or Ono, pursuant to which we and Ono have agreed to collaborate in the research of potential product candidates targeting $Pol\theta$ and the development of our small molecule $Pol\theta$ inhibitor program.
 Pursuant to the terms of the agreement, we received initial upfront payments of approximately \$8.1 million.
 These upfront payments have been recorded as deferred revenue on our consolidated balance sheet as per our revenue recognition accounting policy and will be recognized as revenue at the point in time when a product candidate is licensed to Ono pursuant to the terms of the agreement.

-In October 2021, upon the occurrence of a specified research trigger, we became eligible to receive a portion, amounting to \$100 million), of the research service payments provided for in the Ono Agreement.
-This amount was received in November 2021 and has been added to the transaction price as the consideration was no longer constrained.
+In October 2021, upon the occurrence of a specified research trigger, we became eligible to receive a portion, amounting to \(\xi\)100 million (\\$0.9 million), of the research service payments provided for in the Ono Agreement.
+We received this amount in November 2021 and added it to the transaction price as the consideration was no longer constrained.

-As of March 31, 2022 and December 31, 2021 we classified \$9.0 million as current deferred revenue related to the Ono Agreement as we consider the completion of our performance obligation under the Ono Agreement to be probable with the advancement of a clinical candidate and initiation of IND-enabling studies under the program in the first half of 2022.
+As of September 30, 2022 and December 31, 2021 we classified \$9.0 million as current deferred revenue related to the Ono Agreement as we consider the completion of our performance obligation under the Ono Agreement to be probable with the advancement of a development candidate and initiation of IND-enabling studies under the program in 2022.